 Prayers of the People

 Though the posture for confession is generally kneeling as directed in the Penitential Order on BCP p.
 351, it is not uncommon for people to stand.
 Kneeling emphasizes the individual inner examination while standing emphasizes the outward connection to others confessing.
 The choice is an individual one and no one should be uncomfortable if their posture differs from anyone near them.
-From Easter through (and including) Pentecost, the Confession is omitted.

 Passing the Peace

-Matthew 5: 23-24 says "If you are offering your gift at the altar, and there remember that your brother or sister has something against you, leave your gift there before the altar and go, first be reconciled to your brother or sister, and then come and offer your gift."
-Passing the peace is the enacting of this verse and a liturgical observance of reconciliation.
+Matthew 5: 23-24 says, "If you are offering your gift at the altar, and there remember that your brother or sister has something against you, leave your gift there before the altar and go, first be reconciled to your brother or sister, and then come and offer your gift."
+Exchanging the peace is the enacting of this verse and a liturgical observance of reconciliation.
 The appropriate method is shaking hands, an embrace, or a kiss with those immediately around you.
 It is also important to be sensitive to those who may not be comfortable with these methods.

 The Holy Communion